 The paper machine can be split into a number of individual processes, many of which are crucial to the production process.
 These include:

 Headbox pulp pumps

 The headbox uses powerful pumps to propel the pulp at high speeds into the gap former.
 Although they aren't overly expensive to replace, if a pulp pump breaks unexpectedly, the resultant downtime can be costly.

 By installing condition monitoring software, maintenance teams can be alerted to any developing fault in the pulp pumps, so they can be replaced before a pump failure causes downtime.

-After the pressing, the paper enters the drying section, which uses heated cylinders to remove the rest of the water and strengthen the paper.
+After pressing, the paper enters the drying section, which uses heated cylinders to remove the rest of the water and strengthen the paper.

 The rollers used in the drying section run at high temperatures, and this can create problems when trying to install on-asset condition monitoring sensors.
 The heat could damage the sensors and ultimately lead to a missed fault.

-SAM4 requires sensors to be installed inside the Motor Control Cabinet, which is a safe and temperate place for condition monitoring sensors.
+SAM4 requires sensors to be installed inside the motor control cabinet, which is a safe and temperate place for condition monitoring sensors.
 No sensors need to be placed on or near the hot rollers.

 By monitoring the rollers in the sheeter with SAM4, production levels can be maintained regardless of the paper sizes being produced.